Riverside Health: Riverside Medical Group

-Riverside Medical Group, comprising more than 700 providers, is among the largest multispecialty group practices in the state of Virginia.
-Care is provided in 132 locations across Eastern Virginia.
+Riverside Medical Group, comprising more than 700 providers, is among the largest multi-specialty group practices in the state of Virginia.
+Care is provided at 132 locations across Eastern Virginia.
 Riverside Medical Group was among the inaugural provider groups to use electronic medical records and follows a multidisciplinary approach to care.

-Educational Facilities
+Riverside Health College of Health Sciences

-Riverside College of Health Careers offers accredited programs in Nurse Aide, Practical Nursing, Professional Nursing and the RN-to-Bachelor of Science in Nursing programs.
+Riverside Health College of Health Sciences offers accredited programs in Nurse Aide, Practical Nursing, Professional Nursing and the RN-to-Bachelor of Science in Nursing programs.
 All graduates are eligible to sit for their respective licensing exams.

 Riverside Foundation

 The Riverside Foundation stewards investments in health and happiness, supporting programs in cancer care, education, lifelong health and beyond.
-The foundation partners with communities to promote wellness.